Diligent-Software-LLC/data_structure_error/README.md

 ## Code of Conduct

-Everyone interacting in the DataStructureError project’s codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/Diligent-Software-LLC/data_structure_error/blob/master/CODE_OF_CONDUCT.md).
+Copyright (C) 2020 Diligent Software LLC.
+All rights reserved.
+Released under the MIT License.Everyone interacting in the DataStructureError project’s codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/Diligent-Software-LLC/data_structure_error/blob/master/CODE_OF_CONDUCT.md).